opencrvs/opencrvs-core/README.md

    This installer script will:

    - Tests your dependencies
+   - Checks that required ports are available.
+NOTE: Latest Macbooks run AirPlay on port 5000.
+Some Mac users need to disable AirPlay when running OpenCRVS.
    - Download and install all Docker images
    - Check out the example OpenCRVS country configuration
    - Runs all OpenCRVS Core microservices